MESSIER MADNESS – 2017 EDITION

 One reason why luck is required is our fickle and usually unpredictable March and April weather, requiring some flexibility on your part.
 Several years ago, Saturday looked like the pick of the two marathon nights.
 In fact, Friday turned out to be the best, which was a shame because only two observers were at the dark site to enjoy it.
 On Saturday, the warming hut was jammed with folks waiting for the wind to die down.
 Instead, it kept increasing in intensity, until even boat anchor mounts couldn’t hold a steady image.

-This year six windscreens (pdf) will be available at the Dark Site if the southerly winds start blowing.
+This year six windscreens (pdf) will be available at the Dark Site if the prevailing southwesterly winds start blowing.

 Because of evening and early morning challenges, absolutely perfect observing conditions are required to complete a Marathon at latitude 40 degrees north.
 (Lower latitudes down to 20 degrees north are better.)
 And we have found over the years that it’s simply not possible to complete a 110-object marathon at our dark site, although several people have seen 109.

 The toughest object in the evening is M74, the low surface-brightness face-on Sc galaxy in Pisces, which is dropping into the “Denver nebula” in the West as darkness falls.
-Early evening objects like M74 and M33 will be easier during the March 5th 2016 Marathon.
-The lack of an early-evening moon this year will make them even easier.
+Early evening objects like M74 and M33 will be tough during a late March Marathon.
+The lack of an early-evening moon in 2017 will make them a bit easier.
 However, they will be extremely difficult or impossible in April.

 The early morning challenge is the globular cluster M30 in Capricorn, which rises just before the Sun.
 But the hills to the southeast of our dark site are just high enough to block it until the Sun is starting to turn the sky to a neon blue, which makes the cluster impossible to see in early March.
-Marathoners on April 9th may have a better chance.
+Late March Marathoners may have a better chance.

 A recently-added feature at the site is the Brooks Observatory, with its 14-inch SCT on a “go-to” Losmandy G11 mount, recently enhanced with the installation of an updated Gemini 2-mini operating system.
-We plan to do a marathon in the observatory on Saturday, March 5th in 2016.
+We plan to do a marathon in the observatory on Saturday, March 25th.